galodoido794/AUTOBOT_FIFAX/policy_free.md

 The application does not store people data.

-The app does use third party services that may collect information.
+The app does use third party services (Google Analitycs e Fut Web App EA) that may collect information.

-Link to privacy policy of third party service providers used by the app

 # Google Play Services
 ## Log Data